bglynch/planning-finder/README.md

             - Purple:  Applications where additional information was sought by the planning authority
             - Navy:    Applications which have been withdrawn
     -   #### Typography
-        -   The Roboto font is the main font used throughout the whole website with Sans Serif used as a fallback font
+        -   The Roboto font is the main font used throughout the whole website with Sans Serif used as a fallback font.
     -   #### Imagery
         -   Imagery is used subtley.
 Images are only used of to give the user a visual feedback of which County Council a planning application belongs to.
     -   #### Map